Introduction to Charcoal Grills

 There are quite a few manufacturers of Kamado style grills.
 If you absolutely desire a statement piece it would be a shame not to mention the Komodo Kamado as they are without rival visually if you are ready to plunk down $4000 and up for one of practical size.
 For a more practical solution, we will focus on the big three consisting of Big Green Egg, Kamado Joe, and Primo.
 All of these cookers have strong users communities, customer support, and warranties while approaching the $2000 range for a 24″ equivalent and the accessories you are going to want out of the gate.

 A lot of folks consider Big Green Egg to be synonymous with Kamado grills.
 They have certainly done the marketing and they have the largest following in the forums and on Facebook.
 They have the most accessories.
+They also have the largest selection of sizes with the absolute monster 2XL!
 The downsides are that purchasing a Big Green Egg is very much an a la carte endeavor.
 They do not come standard with stands and accessories and these costs can add up quickly.
 It can also be argued that as of the writing they have fallen behind in regard to the innovations being offered by other manufacturers.
 This is a solid product that you will be proud to own, however, it is recommended not to purchase one blindly without taking a look at the competition.

 If you are looking for a top-rated Kamado that is Made in America then Primo is your answer.
 While not quite as feature rich as the Kamado Joe they offer an ‘All-in-One’ package which provides you with everything you need to get going out of the box aside from their heat deflector plates.
 Primo’s approach is to offer an oval-shaped Kamado and an optional Firebox Divider.
 Their pitch as that this oval shape allows the cooker to be set up in a true multi-zone configuration with one side offering direct heat and the other offering indirect.
 Primo has many passionate customers and this is another offering that you can’t really go wrong with.